CS2401-Spring2020/Weeks-5-6/README.md

 ![Snake Game](https://miro.medium.com/max/1600/1*dQzFEaAHwxouaImAuUd3EQ.gif)

-The players "score" for a gamne is the length of the snake when it does run into itself or the wall.
+The players "score" for a game is the length of the snake when it does run into itself or the wall.

 ## Project task